wch/extrafont/README.md

 The extrafont package makes it easier to use fonts other than the basic PostScript fonts that R uses, such as system TrueType fonts.

+There are two hurdles for using fonts in PDF (or Postscript) output files:

+* Making R aware of the font and the dimensions of the characters.
+* Embedding the fonts so that the PDF can be displayed properly on a device that doesn't have the font.

+The extrafont package makes both of these things easier.

 Presently it allows the use of TrueType fonts with R.
-Support for other kinds of fonts will (hopefully) be added.
+Support for other kinds of fonts will be added in the future.
-It has been tested on Mac OS X 10.7 and Ubuntu Linux 12.04.
+It has been tested on Mac OS X 10.7 and Ubuntu Linux 12.04 and Windows XP.
-It currently doesn't work on Windows.

 # Using extrafont